 GP Health Assessment Health assessment of a patient's physical and psychological health and function and recommendation of preventive health care or education to improve that patient's health and physical, psychological and social function.
 Eligible patients include: people of Aboriginal and Torres Strait Islander descent, people who have an intellectual disability, refugees and humanitarian entrants, residents of residential aged care facilities, people aged 75 years or older, and people aged 40-49 years with a high risk of developing type 2 diabetes or at risk of developing another chronic disease.
 From 1 April 2019, Heart Health Assessments were added for people who have or are at risk of developing cardiovascular disease.
-Group A14; Subgroups A7.5, A40.11, A40.12; Items 93470, 93479 GP Chronic Disease Management Plan Services relating to the preparation, coordination and review of a GP Management Plan or Team Care Arrangements, or the contribution to a Multidisciplinary Care Plan for patients with a chronic or terminal medical condition.
+Group A14; Subgroups A7.5, A40.11, A40.12; Items 93470, 93479 GP Chronic Services relating to the preparation, coordination and review of a GP Management Plan or Team Care Arrangements, or the contribution to a Multidisciplinary Care Plan Management Plan for patients with a chronic or terminal medical condition.
 A chronic medical condition is one that has been, or is likely to be, present for six months or longer.
 Subgroups A15.1, A40.13, A40.14; Items 229, 230, 231, 232, 233, 93469, 93475 GP Multidisciplinary Case Conference Service where a medical practitioner (not including a specialist or consultant physician) organises and coordinates, or participates in, multidisciplinary case conferences for patients who have a chronic condition that has been (or is likely to be) present for 6 months or longer, or is terminal, and who has complex multidisciplinary care needs.
 Case conferences generally involve the patient's usual GP, or non-specialist medical practitioner, and at least two other providers, such as allied health professionals, other medical practitioners, home and community service providers, and care organisers (e.g. "meals on wheels" providers).
 Items 235, 236, 237, 238, 239, 240, 243, 244, 735, 739, 743, 747, 750, 758 Also known as Home Medicines Review.
-Available for people living in the community who are at risk of medication misadventure.
-Intended to maximise an individual patient's benefit from their medication regimen, and prevent medication-related problems through a team approach, involving the patient's GP, or non-specialist medical practitioner, and preferred community pharmacy or accredited pharmacy.
-These items are claimed by GPs or non-specialist medical practitioners.
-Items 245, 900 Medication Management Review (residential) A collaborative medication management service available to permanent residents of a residential aged care facility for whom quality use of medicines may be an issue or who are at risk of medication misadventure because of a significant change in their condition or medication regimen.
+Available for people living in the community Medication who are at risk of medication misadventure.
+Intended to maximise an individual Items 245, 900 Medication Management Review (residential) A collaborative medication management service available to permanent residents of a residential aged care facility for whom quality use of medicines may be an issue or who are at risk of medication misadventure because of a significant change in their condition or medication regimen.
 These items are claimed by GPs or non-specialist medical practitioners.
 Items 249, 903